For I am the Lord your God who takes hold of your right hand and says to you, Do not fear; I will help you- Isaiah 41:13

 Then we got a mean, yappy, horrid little dog.

-His name was Bruno and believe it or not, he was a pug.
-My husband and I decided to we wanted a pug because pugs are not typically aggressive.
-We wanted a sweet little dog everyone would love.
-Unfortunately, Bruno was only sweet to us and almost no one loved him.
-He was slightly larger than a football but he would bark and growl and bully full-grown men into doing whatever he wanted.
+His name was Bruno and believe it or not, he was a pug (supposedly the least aggressive dog breed in existence).
+We got Bruno because we wanted a sweet little dog everyone would love.
+Unfortunately, Bruno was only sweet to us and very few people loved him.
+He was not much bigger than a football but he would bark and growl and bully full-grown men into doing whatever he wanted.
 Mostly what he wanted was for everyone to stay far away our family.
 When the little jerk got riled up he was so fierce and ferocious that big, burly men would literally run away from him in terror.
-But he loved us and we loved him and now I get why people allow horrid little dogs to live in their homes.
+But he loved us and we loved him and now I understand why people allow horrid little dogs to live in their homes.

 One day after an exceptionally embarrassing encounter between Bruno and a three-hundred-pound realtor, it occurred to me that Bruno and the emotion of fear had a lot of similarities.

 Bruno was not really capable of hurting anyone.
 He was short and squat and weighed twenty pounds after a big meal.
 His teeth were bad and even in his prime they were not really all that sharp.
 But boy could he act scary.
 He had the power to make full-grown me believe that their lives were in danger anytime he got in a “mood”.

 There are times when fear can be logical, reasonable and even healthy.
 The Bible commands us to fear God (Leviticus 25:17, Psalm 96:4, Proverbs 1:7, 1stPeter 2:17).
 It also makes good sense to fear crazy people with weapons, stupidity, poisonous snakes and things that kill people.
 Sometimes fear is even our friend.
 We have all had those moments when we did something (or didn’t do something) because we suddenly became afraid of doing (or not doing) the thing.
 Later we learned that if we had done the thing it would have killed us or at the very least ruined our day.